Top 3 causes of agriculture related injuries or deaths and how to prevent them!

 Proposals are now being accepted by the National Children’s Center for Rural and Agricultural Health and Safety for grants up to $20,000 to support small-scale projects and pilot studies that address prevention of childhood agricultural disease and injury.
 Application deadline is August 20, 2018.

-Been Farming Long?
-If not, you’re at high risk for injury.
 Men and women who’ve been farming less than 10 years are at high risk for injury because agriculture is one of the most dangerous industries in the U.S.

 “Do I really need to go inside this grain bin?”
 That’s the first question farmers should ask before taking the risk of working inside a grain bin.
 If entering a bin is absolutely necessary, implementing grain bin entry safety practices will reduce the risk of injury or death.